Sea Level Rise Joint Administrative Committee Formed

-The City of Olympia is working with LOTT Clean Water Alliance, the Port of Olympia and the consulting firm AECOM Technical Services Inc. to develop a comprehensive Sea level Rise Response Plan for Downtown Olympia.
+The City of Olympia (City), LOTT Clean Water Alliance (LOTT) and the Port of Olympia, under the guidance of the consulting firm AECOM Technical Services, completed the Olympia Sea Level Rise Response Plan in March 2019.

 Frequently Asked Questions